COPYWRITING PORTFOLIO

 DIGITAL

-My role in digital projects (as either a creative consultant or an in-house creative director), is to listen to the client needs and ensure expectations in functionality are being met and the goals in the creative vision are exceeded.
-Much like my process for storyboards and mood boards I create for videos, I’ll start by putting together a wireframe drawing (Illustrator) of what could be the customer experience, and I’ll suggest what the content could be in support of the marketing strategy.
-I typically will help source web designer options, and manage their creative output.
-I often write a great deal of the content, and manage the production of the art assets to be used.
+My role in digital projects (as either a creative consultant or an in-house creative director), is to listen to the client’s needs and ensure expectations in functionality are being met and the goals in the creative vision are exceeded.
+Much like my process for storyboards and mood boards, I create videos, I start by putting together a wireframe drawing (Illustrator) of what could be the customer experience, and I’ll suggest what the content could be in support of the marketing strategy.
+I typically will help source web designer options and manage their creative output.
+I often write a great deal of the content and manage the production of the art assets to be used.

 If you’re looking for more scripts or storyboard examples of my work, please feel free to reach out to me.